Vets in Raleigh NC are preparing for soaring temperatures as we inch closer to the summer months!

 7. Pay particular attention to your older pets or pets with respiratory or heart conditions.
 The heat can be exceptionally taxing for these animals so make sure to keep them cool.

-9. Be vigilant with flat faced pets.
+9. Be vigilant with pets with shorter muzzles or “flat faced” pets.
 Pets with short snouts and flat faces are susceptible to overheating very quickly so make every effort to protect them from the heat and keep them cool!